fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 modern high-performance computing.
 It unlocked the ability for us to explore wider spaces of mathematics and thus gain more accurate models.

-In the final chapter of this book, you\'ll learn about the following:
+In the final lab of this course, you\'ll learn about the following:

 -   The empirical derivation of the Bayes formula